tmb5cg/Fifa-Autobidder/README.md

   - Supply of undervalued auctions is infinitely greater than snipes
 - Detectability
   - Selenium's JS injection in itself is no different than a typical browser extension's injected JS, like an Adblocker

+For detailed documentation on configuring the bot, [see here](https://tmb5cg.github.io/fifa-autobidder).
+For issues or support, join our Discord community [here](https://discord.gg/3ZuA9w6Szk).

 ## Installation